 - 1 to 1 ½ pounds scallops, which is 4 to 5 scallops per person

 - Tip: Remove side-muscles first.
 It’s a small tag of muscle tissue on back of scallop that adheres it to shell.
 Its fibers run opposite of the rest of the scallop.
 Pinch with thumb and fore finger and give it a small tug.
 It will pull away.

 - Pat dry, more than once if necessary.
 Sprinkle with salt and pepper.

-- They cook quickly, about two minutes, when golden brown, flip with spatula or tongs.
+- They cook quickly, for about two minutes, when golden brown, flip with spatula or tongs.

-- Cook until deep golden brown about 2 to 3 minutes, until just firm and opaque.
-Do not over cook.
-Top and bottom of your scallops should be golden brown and when you look at the sides, they should be opaque all the way through.
+- Cook until deep golden brown for about 2 to 3 minutes, until just firm and opaque.
+Do not overcook.
+The top and bottom of your scallops should be golden brown and when you look at the sides, they should be opaque all the way through.
 Transfer to plate immediately.

 Note: Because scallops cook so quickly, all of the other elements to your meal should be completed before you begin searing.